47ronin/weatherview/README.md

 ## Features

 Weatherview creates resolution-independent weather conditions suitable for high definition monitors or televisions.
 The default presets work best with 16:9 aspect ratio displays, and specifically target 720p, 1080p, 4K, and 8K systems.
-[Weather Icons](https://github.com/erikflowers/weather-icons) CSS-transform usage was modified to display wind icons in a full 360-degree range.
+Weather condition data is gathered at runtime using the [Forecast.io](http://forecast.io/) JSON API.
+[Weather Icons](https://github.com/erikflowers/weather-icons) CSS-transform usage was modified to point a wind-direction icon in a full 360-degree range.
+Wind speed is displayed using the Beaufort scale.

 ## Dependencies